10.2 Program Execution

 Implementation Permissions

-28/3The kind of partition described in this subclause is known as an active partition.
+The kind of partition described in this subclause is known as an active partition.
 An implementation is allowed to support other kinds of partitions, with implementation-defined semantics.

 The semantics of any nonactive partitions supported by the implementation.

-Annex E, “Distributed Systems” defines the concept of passive partitions; they may be thought of as a partition without an environment task, or as one with a particularly simple form of environment task, having an infinite loop rather than a call on a main subprogram as its sequence_of_statements
+Annex E, “Distributed Systems” defines the concept of passive partitions; they may be thought of as a partition without an environment task, or as one with a particularly simple form of environment task, having an infinite loop rather than a call on a main subprogram as its sequence_of_statements.

 An implementation may restrict the kinds of subprograms it supports as main subprograms.
 However, an implementation is required to support all main subprograms that are public parameterless library procedures.

-s, as well as those that are children of library units other than Standard.
+The implementation is required to support main subprograms that are procedures declared by generic_instantiations, as well as those that are children of library units other than Standard.
 Generic units are, of course, not allowed to be main subprograms, since they are not subprograms.

 Note that renamings are irrelevant to this rule.
 This rules says which subprograms (not views) have to be supported.
 The implementation can choose any way it wants for the user to indicate which subprogram should be the main subprogram.
 An implementation might allow any name of any view, including those declared by renamings.
 Another implementation might require it to be the original name.
 Another implementation still might use the name of the source file or some such thing.